AxelTLarsson/EIT060/project1/README.md

-# EIT060
+# Project 1
-Repo for the projects 1 and 2 in the course Computer Security EIT060
+This folder is kept in the repo for historical purposes.
+The new stuff for project 2 builds on top of the work done in this folder but is no longer used.

 <h3>setup.sh</h3>
 This is the bash script file used to set up the certificates.